 During October 2018, the Company and OAHL determined and agreed that the cumulative investment made by OAHL exceeded \$1.2 million during the quarter ended September 30, 2018.
 Accordingly, on October 16, 2018, Capnia issued 1,690,322 shares of its common stock to OAHL, representing 53% of its outstanding shares.
-After the share issuance the Company no longer held a controlling interest in Capnia and resulted in the deconsolidation of Capnia's financial statements with those of the Company and a \$2.0 million gain was recognized in the fourth quarter of 2018 as a result of the deconsolidation.
+After the share issuance the Company no longer held a controlling interest in Capnia and resulted in the deconsolidation of Capnia's financial statements from those of the Company and a \$2.0 million gain was recognized in the fourth quarter of 2018 as a result of the deconsolidation.
 Of this amount, \$1.2 million related to the remeasurement of the Company's retained interest in the joint venture to fair value which was measured based on the negotiated price of \$1.00 per share for Soleno's remaining ownership of 1,480,000 shares less a 23% discount for lack of control over Capnia.
 The total gain was included in other income from continuing operations on the Company's consolidated statements of operations.
-The remaining 47% investment in Capnia is classified as an equity method investment and presented as a Minority interest investment in former subsidiary in the condensed consolidated balance sheet.
-The balance of Minority interest investment in former subsidiary decreased by approximately \$165,000 and \$355,000 during the three and six months ended June 30, 2019, respectively, as a result of the Company recording its share of Capnia's net losses during the period, which is included in the line titled loss from minority interest investment in the Company's consolidated statements of operations.
+The remaining 47% investment in Capnia was classified as an equity method investment and presented as a Minority interest investment in former subsidiary in the condensed consolidated balance sheet.
+The balance of Minority interest investment in former subsidiary decreased by approximately \$156,000 and \$511,000 during the three and nine months ended September 30, 2019, respectively, as a result of the Company recording its share of Capnia's net losses during the period, which is included in the line titled "Loss from minority interest investment" in the Company's condensed consolidated statements of operations.
+During September 2019, the Company sold its remaining 47% investment in Capnia to Sinon Investments LLC ("Sinon") for a total purchase price of \$500,000.
+As of the sale date, the Company had a minority interest investment in former subsidiary balance of approximately \$467,000, after recording approximately \$511,000 for its share of Capnia's net losses during the date of sale.
+A gain of approximately \$33,000 was recognized upon the sale and is presented, together with the Company's share of Capnia's net losses during the period, in the condensed consolidated statements of operations in the line titled "Loss from minority interest investment".
+Following the transaction, the Company has no interest remaining in Capnia and the previous joint venture agreement with OAHL has been terminated.

-There were no assets or liabilities held for sale as of June 30, 2019, or December 31, 2018, after the deconsolidation of Capnia in October 2018, and no discontinued operations during the three and six months ended June 30, 2019.
-The components of the Statements of Operations presented as Discontinued Operations during the three and six months ended June 30, 2018 follow (in thousands).
+There were no assets or liabilities held for sale as of September 30, 2019, or December 31, 2018, after the deconsolidation of Capnia in October 2018, and no discontinued operations during the three and nine months ended September 30, 2019.
+The components of the Statements of Operations presented as Discontinued Operations during the three and nine months ended September 30, 2018 follow (in thousands).